material-components/material-web/packages/select/README.md

 `setCustomValidity(message:string) => void`   | Sets a custom validity message (also overwrites `validationMessage`).
 If this message is not the empty string, then the element is suffering from a custom validity error and does not validate.
 `select(index: number) => void`               | Selects the element at the given index.
 `layout(updateItems = true) => Promise<void>` | Resets tabindex on all items and will update `items` model if provided true.
 It may be required to call layout if selectability of an element is dynamically changed. e.g. `[mwc-list-item]` attribute is removed from a list item or `noninteractive` is dynamically set on a list item.
 Also re-calculates layout.
 If a select is styled with `display:none` before it is first rendered, and it has a label that is floating, then you must call `layout()` the first time you remove `display:none`, or else the notch surrounding the label will not render correctly.
+`layoutOptions() => Promise<void>` | Synchronizes the list of options with the model of the component and updates the selected text.
+Call this if the selected item is dynamically updated in value or text.

 ### Events